rook/rook/Documentation/ceph-csi-drivers.md

 The Volume Replication Operator is a kubernetes operator that provides common and reusable APIs for storage disaster recovery.
 It is based on [csi-addons/spec](https://github.com/csi-addons/spec) specification and can be used by any storage provider.
 It follows the controller pattern and provides extended APIs for storage disaster recovery.
 The extended APIs are provided via Custom Resource Definitions (CRDs).

+### Prerequisites

+Kubernetes version 1.21 or greater is required.

 ### Enable volume replication

 1. Install the volume replication CRDs: